Sequential hermaphroditism: Dichogamy in flowering plants

 In the context of the sexuality of flowering plants (angiosperms), there are two forms of dichogamy: protogyny—female function precedes male function—and protandry—male function precedes female function.

 Examples include in Asteraceae, bisexual tubular (disks) florets are usually protandrous.
 Whereas in Acacia and Banksia flowers are protogynous, with the style of the female flower elongating, then later in the male phase the anthers shedding pollen.
+Asimina triloba exhibits synchronized protogyny across all individuals in a clonal stand.
+In cultivation, growers often plant different cultivars together to stagger flower transition times to increase fertilization rates for greater fruit yields.

 Evolution

 Historically, dichogamy has been regarded as a mechanism for reducing inbreeding.
 However, a survey of the angiosperms found that self-incompatible (SI) plants, which are incapable of inbreeding, were as likely to be dichogamous as were self-compatible (SC) plants.
 This finding led to a reinterpretation of dichogamy as a more general mechanism for reducing the impact of pollen-pistil interference on pollen import and export.

 Unlike the inbreeding avoidance hypothesis, which focused on female function, this interference-avoidance hypothesis considers both reproductive functions.